NICOLE O'BARTO-TRAINER, PH.D, MS, LPC

 Nicole’s initial research and practice focused on the integration of evidence-based complementary and alternative therapies like mindfulness meditation, biofeedback, and nutritional awareness into the treatment of mild to moderate depression and anxiety.
 Nicole later began integrating mindfulness-based relapse prevention into her work with clients struggling to heal from disruptions in mental health caused by addictions to alcohol and other drugs.
 Nicole routinely teaches her clients about the roles that nutrition and physical activity play in one's emotional well-being and has specialized training from Allegheny General Hospital in mind-body therapies.

 GILLIAN S. KRAFFT, MS, LICSW, IAEDP member

-Gillian is a licensed independent clinical social worker and member of the International Association of Eating Disorder Professionals.
+Gillian is a licensed independent clinical social worker and member of the International Association of Eating Disorder Professionals and the International Obsessive Compulsive Disorder Foundation.
 She believes that her work as a therapist is to guide people through their healing process.
 As everyone’s process looks different, Gillian imparts an eclectic technique, combining traditional talk therapy, psychoeducation, dialectical behavioral therapy, as well as others, to provide the best care possible.
 Gillian specializes in treatment of eating disorders, but also works with clients suffering from anxiety, depression, obsessive-compulsive disorder, as well as other life problems.
 Gillian is well-versed on aspects of nutrition and the effects of food on our body and mind, and offers education on this topic to our practice as well.